keisuke-uemura/proximal_femur_BMD_measurement/README.md

 # **Calculation of proximal femur bone density**

 The codes in this repository are used to quantify the 2D & 3D bone density of the proximal femur from CT images.
+2D bone density of the neck region can also be measured.

 <img src='fig/Flowchart.PNG' width='1000px'>